pimoroni/grow-python/service/README.md

 # Configuring Grow

-You can configure grow using the on-screen UI, or by editing the settings in `/etc/default/grow`
+You can configure grow using the on-screen UI, or by editing the settings in `/etc/default/grow`.

+[See the examples README.md](../examples/README.md#channel-settings) for an explanation of the options.